kubernetes-sigs/cluster-api-provider-cloudstack/docs/book/src/topics/ssh-access.md

 ## SSH Into The Node

-Now access the node via the Public IP using the corresponding SSH Keypair
+Now access the node via the Public IP using the corresponding SSH Keypair.
+The username is `ubuntu` for ubuntu images and `cloud-user` for rockylinux8 images.

 ```
 $ ssh ubuntu@10.0.53.123 -i path/to/key